 Digital workarounds have had to take shape during this time.
 Apps for contactless processes are being launched to support the reopening of venues to facilitate the social distancing rules and promote staff and customer wellbeing.
 In fact, many tech firms recognise the security and data issues this raises so are teaming up to create effective solutions.
 Businesses should be looking at contactless tech options and conducting some careful research into which would work best for their premises to navigate these new guidelines.

 Building successful shift patterns that conform to the government requirements can be a real headache for business owners.
-Developing systems that really work are tricky at the best of times, involving strenuous manual admin that employers really can’t accommodate when there’s bigger issues at large – like getting back to business.
+Developing systems that really work are tricky at the best of times, involving strenuous manual admin that employers really can’t accommodate when there are bigger issues at large – like getting back to business.
 This is why I’d recommend focusing efforts on ensuring rotas are completely watertight to avoid further confusion.

 Swapping shifts, unforeseen sick leave… it happens, but when there’s such a high risk of breaching health and safety guidelines, there simply is no room for error in developing an effective rota to manage this activity.
 Many companies have turned their focus to developing digital systems which are worth reviewing to see if they suit your short-term business model.
 The fact is, there’s no longer room for the administrative burdens associated with negotiating shift patterns – bosses must turn to automation to streamline the process and alleviate some of the strain.